LazaroOnline/FortiConnect/docs/UserGuide.md

  EmailAccount > Email                           | Email account ie: your-email@company.com
  EmailAccount > Password                        | Email password.
  EmailAccount > MarkVpnEmailAsRead              | Set to true to mark the vpn email as "read" in your mailbox.
  EmailAccount > InboxSubFolderNameWithVpnEmails | Name of the Email folder where the VPN emails get stored in case you have an email rule to organize them.
-Defaults to "VPN", but it will also look in the "inbox".
+Defaults to "Vpn", if no folder exist in your email with that name (case insensitive), then it will look in the "inbox" (but not recursively).
  DelayToSpawnFortiClientProcess                 | Time in milliseconds to wait for a newly created FortiClient process to load it's UI before sending keystrokes to write to it.
  DelayToShowVpnClient                           | Time in milliseconds to wait for the Operating System to show and bring to the front the FortiClient window before sending keystrokes to write to it.
  DelayToFetchVpnCodeEmail                       | Time in milliseconds to wait for the vpn email to be received during login before checking for emails the first time, if it fails it may try a couple of times before failing.
 Defaults to 200.
+ GetEmailRetryEveryMilliseconds                 | Time in milliseconds to wait between retries when getting the vpn email verification code.
+ GetEmailMaxRetries                             | Number of times the app will try to get the vpn email verification code during login.

+> If you are using email rules to move the VPN emails, then make sure to configure the email folder name in: `EmailAccount > InboxSubFolderNameWithVpnEmails`.

 > \* **Keystroke sequences**:
 > Leave not set or null to use the default sequence corresponding to your installed FortiClient version.